DataDog/hiring-engineers/answers.md

 ![hostmap](screenshots/hostmap_with_tags.png)

 The next step was to install and PostGres and integrate it with DataDog.
-I followed [these instructions](http://www.alexandrawright.net/posts/your_first_heroku_deployment_with_rails) to install Postgres and do basic configuration.Following the   [the Datadog docs suggestions](https://docs.datadoghq.com/integrations/postgres/) I set up the `postgres.d/[conf.yaml](code_snippets/conf.yaml)` file, created the datadog user, and assigned it the appropriate permissions to access Postgres.
+I followed [these instructions](http://www.alexandrawright.net/posts/your_first_heroku_deployment_with_rails) to install Postgres and do basic configuration.Following the   [the Datadog docs suggestions](https://docs.datadoghq.com/integrations/postgres/) I set up the postgres.d/[conf.yaml](code_snippets/conf.yaml) file, created the datadog user, and assigned it the appropriate permissions to access Postgres.

 To define a custom metric, I ran the following command:

 ```bash
   touch  /etc/datadog-agent/checks.d/mycheck.py && touch /etc/datadog-agent/conf.d/mycheck.yaml
 ```
 This creates a python file, and a .yaml file.
-The python file contains a class that  submits metrics to Datadog, and the .yaml file contains settings that change how a check should be ran.
-I made mycheck submit a random number between 1 - 1000 to the Datadog service every 45 seconds.
-Check out the associated code snippets:
+I added the following to the associated files:

 ##### [mycheck.py](code_snippets/mycheck.py)
 ```python